 To make a contribution via BPAY® you’ll need your Australian Ethical Super BPAY® Customer Reference Number (CRN) and our BPAY® Biller Code.

-These details are available by logging into your online account in the ‘Personal details’ section (scroll to the bottom of the page) or call our Helpline team on 1800 021 227 8:30 am to 5:30pm (AEST), Monday - Friday.
+These details are available by logging into your online account in the ‘Personal details’ section (scroll to the bottom of the page) or call us on 1800 021 227 8:30am to 5:30pm (AEST), Monday - Friday.

 If you’re making a payment through BPAY®, it can take us up to two business days to receive it.
 This also depends on your financial institution’s processing times.